Article updated on March 4, 2022.

 Roaming is available because of roaming agreements between Operator A and Operator B. The commercial discussions between the two cover the following points:

-Is calling allowed to the Roamer and at what cost?
+Is calling and sending out SMS' allowed to the Roamer and at what cost?

 Usually, the pricing is agreed based on the number of subscribers expected to roam and the overhead costs on the roaming network side.
 Based on this pricing, operator A builds roaming prices for their subscribers for roaming in operator B’s network.

 As you can see, Operator A has to negotiate exclusive agreements with other operators.
 So the roaming cost can vary from country to country and even operator to operator within the same country.